Mashed Potatoes with Cream Cheese

 How to Make Mashed Potatoes with Cream Cheese

-2. Place the potatoes and smashed garlic cloves in a large pot of cold, salted water.
-Bring to a gentle simmer and cook until they’re fork-tender, about 15–20 minutes.
+Put the potatoes and smashed garlic cloves in a large pot of cold, salted water.
+Start them in cold water, not boiling, so they cook evenly from the outside in.
+Bring it to a gentle simmer and cook until fork-tender, about 15 to 20 minutes.

-3. Drain the potatoes thoroughly, then return them to the pot over low heat for a minute or two to evaporate any remaining moisture.
+Drain the potatoes well, then return them to the pot over low heat for a minute or two.
+This dries out any leftover water clinging to them, and dry potatoes take up the butter and cream without turning gluey.

 Chef Jenn’s Tips